 First of all, it misses the point of having a fast and responsive editing mode, and you may even run out of memory!

-In a preparation script, do not use a too large design sample
+In a preparation script, do not use a design sample that is too large

 You may have noticed that the strategy used in preparation script execution (when you click run) is completely different from the one used in editing the script.